List of Uta no Prince-sama characters: Quartet Night

-Camus is a 21-year-old count from Permafrost who becomes Cecil's mentor in the anime.
-He appears to be two-faced and has a different on or off screen attitude.
-Camus gets into arguments with Ranmaru frequently and has no intentions to get friendly with people outside of work obligations.
-Camus takes a lot of notes and does a lot of research.
+Camus is a count from the fictional country of Permafrost who becomes Cecil's mentor in the anime.
+In front of fans, he is flirtatious, charming, and gentlemanly, but when interacting with peers, he reveals his true arrogant, rude, and abrasive nature.
+He often argues with his colleagues due to his stubborn personality, particularly Ranmaru, and has no intentions to become friendly with his groupmates or mentees outside of work.
+He is known for his love of desserts, which he often consumes in excess, and owns a borzoi named Alexander.
 He plays the cello.
+His image color is ice blue and his birthday is on January 23.

 HEAVENS

 HEAVENS (stylized as HE★VENS) is the rival idol group of STARISH who briefly appears in the anime's second season, Uta no Prince-sama: Maji Love 2000%, before debuting again as a seven-member group in the final episode of the third season, Uta no Prince-sama: Maji Love Revolutions.
 They were established as recurring characters in the fourth season, Uta no Prince-sama: Legend Star.
 The group's name is an acronym of the members' names.